AdrianMan1/post-install-config/README.md

 <p>

-Here we have created a new user with the title "Supreme User" which has been configured to have unlimited permissions.
-Other roles such as "View Only" would only be able to see tickets but not be able to change them, while roles such as "Limited Access" can view and change tickets but not be able to do other things like assign it to another agent.
+Here we have created a new user with the title "Supreme Admin" which has been configured to have unlimited permissions.
+Other roles such as "View Only" would only be able to see tickets but not be able to change them, while roles such as "Limited Access" can view and change ticket properties but not be able to do other things like assign it to another agent.

+Permissions for all roles are configured within the roles tab of the admin portal, as seen below.
 ![image](https://github.com/user-attachments/assets/77a8ec7e-5616-4090-a6b1-ceb246d3b87c)
-Permissions for all roles are configured within the roles tab of the admin portal, as seen above.

   <p>
   </p>